-One of the hardest marketing strategies is coming up with a memorable and creative slogan that properly represents your company or brand.
-A slogan stays with the consumers—it is how they think of the product.
-A slogan is only worthwhile if people remember it.
+We live in the advertising age and one of the hardest marketing strategies is coming up with a memorable, creative and catchy slogan that properly represents your company or brand.
+A famous slogan stays with consumers—it is how they think of the product.
+A slogan or marketing campaign is only worthwhile if people remember it.

-Great slogans must be easily identifiable and be consistent with the brand, memorable, beneficial and create positive feelings for the consumer.
-They should set your company apart from its competitors, but they have be simple.
-That sounds pretty simple to do right?
+Great slogans and advertising taglines must be easily identifiable and be consistent with the brand, memorable, beneficial and create positive feelings for the consumer.
+They should set your company apart from its competitors, but they have to be simple.
+The slogan should also highlight the meaning behind your company or product’s mission statement.
+That sounds pretty easy to do right?

-A good way to get your wheels spinning when you need inspiration for creativity is to look to the best.
+A good way to get your wheels spinning when you need inspiration for marketing campaign creativity is to look to the best.
 Here are 50 of the best and most famous slogans.

 1. Apple: “Think Different”

-“Think Different” is part of Apple’s original slogan.
-Apple is known for innovation in its products, and leading the way for its competitors.
+A darling of the advertising age, Apple’s “Think Different” is part of the company’s original slogan.
+An effective brand awareness generator, Apple is known for innovation in its products and leading the way for its competitors.
 Therefore, Apple’s employees and technicians think differently than other technology companies.
+This famous slogan helped catapult them to the success they have today.

 2. Dollar Shave Club: “Shave Time.
 Shave Money.”

-This product slogan is perfect for describing Dollar Shave Club’s mission.
+Another great slogan – it uses alliteration!
+This product’s catchy slogan is perfect for describing Dollar Shave Club’s mission.
 They want their customers to save time by not having to go out and purchase razors.
 And saving money is always a bonus for everyone.
-But, they are also being clever with their word play of “shave” rather than “save.”
+But, they are also being clever with their play on words of “shave” rather than “save.”

 3. L’oreal: “Because you’re worth it”

+L’oreal has one of the most famous ad slogans ever created.
 Women want to feel good about themselves and know that they have worth.
-L’oreal has the perfect slogan for their beauty products.
+L’oreal has the perfect catchy slogan for their beauty products.
 They are telling their customers that they are of value—women don’t have to buy their products to become worth it because they already are.

 4. Bounty: “The Quicker Picker Upper”

-This slogan uses some great advertising tricks: the words all rhyme with each other, which makes it easier to say, as well as having it go with a tune, so you remember the slogan better.
+This famous slogan uses some great advertising tricks: the words all rhyme with each other, which makes it easier to say, as well as having it go with a tune, so you remember the slogan better.
 It is also making a claim against its competitors, saying it picks up messes faster.
+Their advertising campaigns featuring consumers comparing paper towel brands influenced many different companies.

 5. Dunkin Donuts: “America Runs on Dunkin”

 America is known for consuming a lot of coffee.
-Although Dunkin is known for its donuts, it also sells a lot of coffee.
+Although Dunkin Donuts is known for its donuts, it also sells a lot of coffee and has become one of the most famous brands.
 It is claiming it is the best for both by making a broad assumption that America runs on their food and drink products.
+Dunkin’ Donuts has such a famous slogan that they are thinking of changing the company’s name to “Dunkin’.”

 6. McDonald’s: “I’m Loving It”